A guide to the assessment criteria for PIP

 Question 13 on the PIP2 claim form.

 People with cystic fibrosis may experience a wide range of barriers to being able to plan and follow a journey.
+This activity considers mainly cognitive, sensory or mental health problems in this area.

 You may need to be assisted by a friend or family member to help you get around or just to encourage you to go out.
 This could be for any reason but it may be the case that you experience a higher amount of stress and anxiety around clinic appointments that make it difficult to leave the house.